 - Michigan's angler participation rated fifth in the nation — 1.1 million licensed anglers in 2011 - drawing over $11.2 million in federal funds to fish and aquatic habitat conservation.

 - Nearly 4 million acres of world-class state forest land (one of the largest dedicated acreages in the nation) provide more than 800,000 cords per year of certified wood — a resource vital to the forest products industry.

-- The forest industry annually generates $14 billion and directly employs 26,000 people in Michigan.
+- The forest industry annually generates $16.3 billion and employs 77,000 people in Michigan.

 - The state's nationally-recognized wildfire suppression efforts have, over the last five years, saved natural resources, homes and businesses — including more than 2,100 structures.

 Hunting & Wildlife